July car sales hit six-year peak in SA

 Despite the looming threat of tariffs, SA’s domestic new-vehicle market continued full throttle in July, which delivered the highest monthly sales since October 2019.

-Passenger cars were the best performing segment last month at 36,248 units, the highest since January 2017 and a gain of 20.1% compared with July 2024.
+Passenger cars were the best-performing segment last month at 36,248 units, the highest since January 2017 and a gain of 20.1% from July 2024.
 Car rental sales accounted for 14% of last month’s figure.

-The much-welcomed decision by the Reserve Bank in July to further reduce the repo rate by 25 basis points to 7% — its third cut this year — will further inject much-needed stimulus into the economy, said Naamsa CEO Mikel Mabasa.
+The decision by the Reserve Bank in July to reduce the repo rate by 25 basis points to 7% — its third cut this year — will inject much-needed stimulus into the economy, said Naamsa CEO Mikel Mabasa.

+“Encouragingly, household credit extension has continued to improve, while consumer sentiment is rebounding — especially among middle- and upper-income groups,” Mabasa said.

 Year-to-date sales of 330,274 new vehicles this year were 13.9% up on the first seven months of 2024.